top of page

 In the image above you can see each chain occupying the entire range of 'zones' from 0 to 127 but the interesting fact is that they have opposite crossfade curves so when the selector points 0 only the first chain plays, when it points 127 just the second plays and each interval in between is a mix between the two.

-In this way you can populate each chain with a different synth sound and merge them together by automating the chain selector.
+In this way, you can populate each chain with a different synth sound and merge them by automating the chain selector.

 Try experimenting with delaying the starting of one of the two instances to create an offset between the two so that you can get interesting interactions and mutual counterpoint.